 Coronavirus testing is widely available across Estonia with results available within 24-48 hours (find your nearest testing site).
 When arriving to Estonia, you can take a test at the A and D terminals of the Port of Tallinn, at Tallinn Airport, and at the Narva border crossing point.
 Read more about testing after a trip abroad on the government’s coronavirus testing website.

 Estonia national COVID restrictions

 New, more strict national restrictions went into effect on March 11 in Estonia and are scheduled to last until April 11.
 In summary, these rules require people to keep distance from each other in indoor and outdoor public spaces, wear masks, and determine which businesses can be open and what kind of events can take place.
 Read the detailed restrictions from the government’s crisis management website.

 A contactless place to stay in Tallinn

-Bob W’s exceptionally cool apartments in Tallinn’s creative district (and Helsinki, if you’re in the neighbourhood) are a safer alternative to hotels and random rentals.
-Get keyless and contactless access, 24/7 online support, and your own private kitchen, laundry and bathroom (of course).
+Bob W’s 100% contactless apartments in Tallinn and Helsinki are a safer alternative to hotels and random rentals.
+Get keyless access, 24/7 online support, and your own private kitchen, laundry and bathroom (of course).